Influence of atomic-scale defects on coherent phonon excitations by THz near fields in an STM: Results

-The THz pulse described above is implemented in a THz pump-probe scheme to probe the ultrafast dynamics in 2H-\ch{MoTe2}.
-The pump pulse excites the sample by locally perturbing the substrate via its electric field, inducing dynamics, which is subsequently measured by the probe pulse as a function of the time delay ($\tau$) between the two THz pulses.
-Here, both pulses have almost the same amplitude (with the probe pulse being 80\% of the pump).
-Fig.\,\ref{fig:FFT_compare}a shows four time traces taken at different DC bias voltages on the pristine surface, exhibiting a voltage-dependent oscillatory signal that lasts up to 50\,ps.
-The signal is modulated over the measured time window and does not decay monotonically, suggesting the presence of more than one frequency component.
-In contrast to the strong oscillatory signal at $V_\mathrm{b}$ = 0.6\,V, the equivalent measurements acquired with a DC bias inside the semiconducting band gap show no signal (traces at $V_\mathrm{b}$ = -0.2\,V and -0.6\,V in Fig.\,\ref{fig:FFT_compare}a).
-To understand the origin of the signal, we consider the effect of the two time-delayed pulses, both delivering an electric field to the junction, which is amplified at the tip apex by several orders of magnitude ($10^5$) \cite{cocker_tracking_2016,jelic_ultrafast_2017,peller_quantitative_2021}.
+The two THz pulses described above are time-delayed with respect to each other to excite and probe the phonons in 2H-\ch{MoTe2}.
+The pump pulse excites the sample by locally perturbing the substrate via its electric field, inducing an a priori unknown dynamics, which is subsequently measured by the probe pulse as a function of the time delay ($\tau$) between the two THz pulses.
+Fig.\,\ref{fig:FFT_compare}A shows four time traces taken at different DC bias voltages on the pristine surface, exhibiting a voltage-dependent oscillatory signal that lasts up to 50\,ps.
+The signal is strongly modulated over the measured time window, suggesting the presence of more than one frequency component.
+In contrast to the strong oscillatory signal at $V_\mathrm{b}$ = 0.6\,V, the equivalent measurements acquired with a DC bias inside the semiconducting band gap show no signal (traces at $V_\mathrm{b}$ = -0.2\,V and -0.6\,V in Fig.\,\ref{fig:FFT_compare}A).
+To understand the origin of the signal, we consider the effect of the two time-delayed pulses, both delivering an electric field to the junction, which is amplified at the tip apex by several orders of magnitude as has been calibrated above \cite{cocker_tracking_2016,jelic_ultrafast_2017,peller_quantitative_2021}.
 The first THz pulse (pump) initiates a coherent process, the dynamics of which are probed by the second pulse (probe).
-This leads to $I_\mathrm{THz}$, which is only measurable if the material is sufficiently conductive at the transient bias voltage, i.e., when $V_\mathrm{THz}$ is sufficiently strong to reach the edge of the bandgap of 2H-\ch{MoTe2}.
-As a result, no signal is observed at $V_\mathrm{b}$ deep within the bandgap, consistent with our estimated maximum $V_\mathrm{THz}$.
+This leads to $I_\mathrm{THz}$, which is only measurable if the material is sufficiently conductive at the transient bias voltage, i.e., when $V_\mathrm{THz, probe}$ is sufficiently strong to reach the edge of the bandgap of 2H-\ch{MoTe2}.
+As a result, no signal is observed at $V_\mathrm{b}$ deep within the bandgap, consistent with our estimated amplitude $V_\mathrm{THz}$ above.
 Consequently, the traces at $V_\mathrm{b}$ = -0.2\,V and -0.6\,V show no induced current.